mattermost/docs/source/channels/customize-your-channel-sidebar.rst

 To select multiple channels:

-- Select sequential channels and/or Direct Messages by pressing and holding SHIFT+Select.
+- Select sequential channels and/or direct messages by pressing and holding SHIFT+Select.
 - Select non-sequential channels and/or Direct Messages by pressing and holding CMD+Select (for Mac) or CTRL+Select (for Windows/Linux).
 - Press ESC to clear channel or direct message selections.